g-ramirez/ceph-lab/README.md

 ceph-ansible
 ============

-Test bed for deploying to STSstack
+Test bed for deploying to STSstack (Cloud-init stuff for openstack/stsstack) Currently doing:
-Currently doing:
 6 VMs, 1 for ansible host/ceph client and 5 for Ceph:
 * 3 Ceph Mons